holidaycheck/tech-blog/_posts/2017-06-09-how-we-found-a-memory-leak.markdown

 ## The solution

-Having figured out the real problem, the solution was pretty simple: Node.js 7.10.0 has already been released, so we switched to using that for our application.
+Having figured out the real problem, the solution was pretty simple: Node.js 7.10.0 had already been released, so we switched to using that for our application.

 After upgrading to the new Node.js version, we could no longer reproduce the memory leak.
 We were relieved 🎉🍻.